-Bath fizzes are high on my son’s wish list this year believe it or not!
-But I don’t want to spend $3+ on each bath bomb for him because I know he’ll use one EVERY bath he takes and that adds up quickly!
+Bath fizzes are high on both my wish list this year as well as my daughter’s wish list believe it or not!
+But I don’t want to spend $3+ on each bath bomb because I know we’ll use one EVERY bath we take and that adds up SO quickly!
 So I decided to buy ingredients to make our own!

 Bath Fizz Ingredients:

 Metal Bath Mold or Plastic Ball Ornament from Oriental Trading